 Explores the production of musical sound and how it is perceived by us, dealing mainly with the physical basis of sound.
 Covers sound waves, resonance, how musical instruments produce sound, the concepts of scales and harmony, physical acoustics, physiological factors of perception, acoustics of auditoria, and sound recording and reproduction.
 Develops the necessary physics for the course, as needed.

-PHYS-UA 11 Prerequisite: MATH-UA 121 or permission of the instructor.
+PHYS-UA 11 Prerequisite: Calculus I (MATH-UA 121) with a minimum grade of C or equivalent, or completion of the Mathematics for Economics I and II sequence (MATH-UA 211 and 212), or permission of the instructor.
 Lecture, laboratory, and recitation.
-Not open to students who have completed PHYS-UA 91 with a grade of C- or better.
+Not open to students who have completed Physics I (PHYS-UA 91) with a grade of C-minus or better.
 Offered in the fall.
 5 points.

-Begins a two-semester introduction to physics intended primarily for preprofessional students and for those majoring in a science other than physics, although well-prepared students may wish to take the physics majors sequence PHYS-UA 91 through PHYS-UA 73 instead.
+Begins a two-semester introduction to physics intended primarily for preprofessional students and for those majoring in a science other than physics, although well-prepared students may wish to take the Physics I, II, III three-semester sequence for majors (with corequisite laboratories), below.
 Topics include kinematics and dynamics of particles; momentum, work, and energy; gravitation; circular, angular, and harmonic motion; mechanical and thermal properties of solids, liquids, and gases.

-PHYS-UA 12 Prerequisite: PHYS-UA 11 with a grade of C- or better, or permission of the department.
+PHYS-UA 12 Prerequisite: General Physics I (PHYS-UA 11) with a grade of C-minus or better or permission of the department.
 Lecture, laboratory, and recitation.
 Offered in the spring.
 5 points.

-Continuation of PHYS-UA 11.
+Continuation of General Physics I (PHYS-UA 11).
 Topics include electric charge, field, and potential; magnetic forces and fields; resistive, capacitive, and inductive circuits; electromagnetic induction; wave motion; electromagnetic waves; geometrical optics; interference, diffraction, and polarization of light; relativity; atomic and nuclear structure; elementary particle physics.

-PHYS-UA 13 Prerequisite: V55.0202 or above, PHYS-UA 07 or above, or permission of the instructor for nonscience majors and minors; no prerequisite for science majors and minors or those who have satisfied Natural Science I requirements.
+PHYS-UA 13 Prerequisite: The Universe: Its Nature and History (PHYS-UA 7) or higher, or permission of the instructor for nonscience majors and minors; no prerequisite for science majors and minors or those who have satisfied the Core Natural Science I requirement.
 Lecture and laboratory.
 Offered every year.
 4 points.